 Travel & Scheduling

 European travel and midweek fixtures add layers of fatigue, especially alongside congested domestic calendars.
-Long trips or quick turnarounds may leave sides underprepared, and climates or time zones (e.g. Turkey or Eastern Europe) can pose extra challenges.
+Long trips or quick turnarounds may leave sides underprepared, while unfamiliar climates, long travel distances, and time-zone differences can create additional challenges.
 These factors are sometimes underpriced by bookmakers, offering an angle for sharp bettors.

 Psychological Pressure